 Mercy alone isn’t enough; we need both Mercy and Grace to know the heart of God.
 Merely having the knowledge of God isn’t enough; we need the Wisdom of God to deal with events and people.
 We obtain knowledge in our Study Hall experiences, however, Wisdom is gained in the wilderness of God, and discernment in the Cave.

-1) “As the deer pants after the water brooks, so pants my soul after Thee, O God” (Ps 42:1) This is denying the self as we secure ourselves in the Mercy of God.
+1) “As the hart panteth after the water brooks, so panteth my soul after thee, O God.”
+(Ps 42:1) This is denying the self as we secure ourselves in the Mercy of God.

-2) “How amiable are Your tabernacles, O Lord of hosts!
-My soul longs, yea, even faints for the courts of the Lord: my heart and my flesh cry for the living God” (Ps 84:1-2); there was only one Tabernacle, thus this points to us as the Tabernacles of God.
+2) “How amiable are thy tabernacles, O Lord of hosts!
+My soul longeth, yea, even fainteth for the courts of the Lord: my heart and my flesh crieth out for the living God.”
+(Ps 84:1-2).
+There was only one Tabernacle; thus, this points to us as the Tabernacles of God.

-3) “I was glad when they said unto me; Let us go into the house of the Lord.
-Our feet shall stand within Your gates O Jerusalem” (Ps 122:1-2); no one goes down to Jerusalem, regardless of where they are, they always “go up” to Jerusalem, thus pointing to New Jerusalem, the place where we will be lifted in a twinkling of an eye.
+3) “I was glad when they said unto me, Let us go into the house of the Lord.
+Our feet shall stand within thy gates, O Jerusalem.”
+(Psalms 122:1-2) No one goes down to Jerusalem, regardless of where they are, they always “go up” to Jerusalem, thus pointing to New Jerusalem, the place where we will be lifted in a twinkling of an eye.

-4) “Behold, how good and how pleasant it is for brethren to dwell together in unity”(Ps 133:1); this is the unity of the Faith and Spirit; we join to the Faith of Jesus by the Spirit, thus unity is found in Christ, not in natural religious facades, or winds of doctrine.
+4) “Behold, how good and how pleasant it is for brethren to dwell together in unity!”
+(Psalms 133:1) This is the unity of the Faith and Spirit; we join to the Faith of Jesus by the Spirit, thus unity is found in Christ, not in natural religious facades, or winds of doctrine.

 5) “Behold, bless ye the Lord, all ye servants of the Lord, which by night stand in the house of the Lord.
-Lift up your hands in the sanctuary and bless the Lord.
-The Lord who made heaven and earth bless thee out of Zion” (Ps 134:1-3); we worship by Spirit and Truth in the Spirit of Truth, no one calls Jesus Lord but by the Holy Ghost (I Cor 12:3), and in order to be a true Servant one must be Born Again.
+Lift up your hands in the sanctuary, and bless the Lord.
+The Lord that made heaven and earth bless thee out of Zion.”
+(Ps 134:1-3).
+We worship by Spirit and Truth in the Spirit of Truth, no one calls Jesus Lord but by the Holy Ghost (I Cor 12:3), and in order to be a true Servant one must be Born Again.